SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 ![Pharo class browser  request actions to handle the fact that the class `Counter` is undefined.](figures/XTDD4.png width=55&label=fig:DefinesPrompt)

-Finally the class browser propose you a class definition so that you can define the missing class on the spot (See Figure *@fig:Defined@*).
+Finally, the class browser proposes you a class definition so that you can define the missing class on the spot (See Figure *@fig:Defined@*).
 Once the class is defined you will see that it is not slanted anymore in the class browser.
 And you are ready to execute the test even if you did not define any method yet!
-This is the all point of XTDD.
+This is the whole point of XTDD.

 ![Pharo class browser proposes a class definition for the class `Counter`.](figures/NXTDD5.png width=55&label=fig:Defined)

 ### Executing a test to define missing methods
-Event if we did not define any methods yet, we will execute the test.
+Even if we did not define any methods yet, we will execute the test.
-We will just press the little grey button on the left of the method name in the right most list as shown in Figure *@readyToTun@*.
+We will just press the little grey button on the left of the method name in the rightmost list as shown in Figure *@readyToTun@*.
 It will raise an error because the methods `count:` and `count` are not defined.

 ![Executing a test pressing the grey button on the left of the method name will raise an error.](figures/XTDD7.png width=55&label=readyToTun)